Todd Engineering's biggest spray booth order to date

-Todd Engineering have been given the opportunity to once again work alongside C Waltons Ltd. By the end of August 2019 they will begin to install fifteen of their outstanding spraybooths, with integrated Greentech technology into a upcoming project.
+Todd Engineering has been given the opportunity to once again work alongside C Waltons Ltd. By the end of August 2019, they will begin to install fifteen of their outstanding spray booths, with integrated Greentech technology into an upcoming project.

-C Walton Ltd's is the second largest fleet management company in the UK and they are growing.
+C Walton Ltd's is the second-largest fleet management company in the UK, and they are growing.
 They have recently acquired a new site, RAF Wyton airfield.
-They will be converting this airfield to vehicle storage so that once cars manufactured in Europe are received from port via transporter, they can be checked for any transit damage.
-Vehicles are stored and pre-delivery investigations are carried out, which involves cleaning and valeting the vehicles, including any minor repairs before vehicles are removed from the site on transporters and delivered to car dealerships.
+They will be converting this airfield to vehicle storage so that once cars manufactured in Europe are received from the port via transporter, they can be checked for any transit damage.
+Vehicles are stored, and pre-delivery investigations are carried out, which involves cleaning and valeting the vehicles, including any minor repairs before vehicles are removed from the site on transporters and delivered to car dealerships.

-the downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process, this eliminates overspray contaminating other areas of the paintwork and ensures a perfect finish.
+The downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process; this eliminates overspray contaminating other areas of the paintwork and provides a perfect finish.

-The main vehicle entry doors are a three-leaf construction that open in a concertina fashion which saves space on the doors overall opening distance.
-Door Hinges have been designed specifically for application in spraybooths and are made through aluminium extrusion in a white powder coated finish.
+The primary vehicle entry doors are a three-leaf construction that opens in a concertina fashion which saves space on the doors overall opening distance.
+Door Hinges have been designed specifically for application in spray booths and are made through aluminium extrusion in a white powder-coated finish.

-The integration eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with a greater throughput, efficiency and vast energy savings compared to conventional curing technologies.
+The integration of eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with greater throughput, efficiency and vast energy savings compared to conventional curing technologies.

 Waltons are no stranger to this technology.
-Ian Strong the Director of Technical Services & Compliance at C Walton Ltd (Bruntingthorpe) has commented on the existing Hercules booth installed the second half of 2018 at C Walton's Bruntingthorpe:
+Ian Strong, the Director of Technical Services & Compliance at C Walton Ltd (Bruntingthorpe) has commented on the existing Hercules spray booth, installed the second half of 2018 at C Walton's Bruntingthorpe:

-“”We use Robots for Drying because effectively we need speed of production.
-Production is geared around efficiency and that efficiency comes from using the best equipment, that's why we Todd booths and the Greentech robots”
+"We use Robots for Drying because effectively, we need the speed of production.
+Production is geared around efficiency, and that efficiency comes from using the best equipment, that's why we Todd booths and the Greentech robots".

-These dynamic, top of the range curing robots really are game changers for any bodyshop looking to improve their production speed with significant energy savings compared to a standard spraybooth.
+These dynamic, top of the range curing robots are game-changers for any Bodyshop looking to improve their production speed with significant energy savings compared to a standard spray booth.

 The heat is in the form of medium wavelength energy which has a spectrum wavelength which can directly penetrate the molecule of any paint product; thus, allowing a full cure in just a few minutes!